 Medvedev spent his youth in Leningrad (St. Petersburg) and studied in an ordinary school.
 His teachers recalled that he was interested mostly in chemistry and they rarely saw him playing with his schoolmates outside.
 He met his wife Svetlana in the 7th grade and they are still together.
 By the way, Medvedev keeps in touch with his teachers.

 Vladimir Putin studied in a Leningrad school and graduated with a major in chemistry.
-As he recalled, he was “a hooligan, not a pioneer” in the early classes, often late classes, and had no real interest in studying.
+As he recalled, he was a "bully, not a pioneer" in elementary school, was often late and had no interest in studying.
 But after the 6th grade, he started to work hard, became fond of sports (judo is his favorite), and was even accepted by the Pioneers.

 If using any of Russia Beyond's content, partly or in full, always provide an active hyperlink to the original material.